 Free initial 20 minute phone or zoom conversation to help you decide if I'm the right therapist for you.

-I work 1:1 with adults and teenagers, either face to face in central Exeter or online.
+I work 1:1 with adults and older teens (16+), either face to face in central Exeter or online.
 My working hours are 8am-2.30pm on weekdays and some evenings.

 I offer both short-term and open-ended work - how many sessions we have together is led by you and your needs.
 I review this regularly with clients.